 Disparities are prominent in maternal and infant health, so a lot of our work is centered on equity.
 Focusing on highest-risk groups will improve health for everyone.

 Much of our current research focuses on severe maternal morbidity (SMM), so that is what we highlight here.
 SMM encompasses adverse conditions that put pregnant people at risk of short and long-term consequences related to labor and delivery, including death.
 The Department of Obstetrics and Gynecology at Stanford was selected as one of ten NIH Maternal Health Research Centers of Excellence in the country for our work dedicated to reducing one of the leading causes of SMM, postpartum hemorrhage.
-The program, PRIHSM (PReventing Inequities in Hemorrhage-related Severe Maternal morbidity), is led by co-PIs Dr. Yasser El-Sayed and Dr. Suzan Carmichael.
+The program, PRIHSM (PRomoting Improvement in Hemorrhage-related Severe Maternal morbidity), is led by co-PIs Dr. Yasser El-Sayed and Dr. Suzan Carmichael.

 We also study other important perinatal outcomes, including stillbirth, preterm birth, structural congenital malformations and other maternal morbidities.
 We are interested in these outcomes individually, as well as in how they are connected to each other -- from a mechanistic standpoint (ie, do they share the same causes), and a lifecourse perspective (eg, how does an adverse newborn outcome affect the mom's postpartum health, and vice versa).